HenryPenton/autokoa/README.md

 index.html will be displayed on accessing ```localhost:3000```

 Any subsequent pages such as testpage.html will be available under its name minus its identifier i.e. /testpage.
+If an attempt to access page that doesn't exist is made, the default reaction is to display a file named 404.html - so make sure you create this, even if its empty!

 ## Using a run file